 1. Reliable, Accurate Tracking Is Essential.

-Though they’re not a substitute for microchipping and close supervision, cat trackers can help you keep tabs on your cat when he’s out of sight.
-With a reliable, accurate tracker, you’ll know when your cat strays from home, where he’s gone, and which direction you need to go to find him.
+With a reliable, accurate tracker, you’ll know when your cat strays from home, where they’re gone, and which direction you need to go to find them.

 The best cat trackers have long battery lives, reliable connections, and ranges large enough to help you find your cat, whether he’s lounging on the porch or exploring blocks away.